alexs95/summarization-research/README.md

 ## FactCC Scoring

 To evaluate the FactCC scorer, a publicly available pre-trained pointer-generator network was used to generate article, summary pairs to evaluate.
-A publicly available pre-trained FactCC network was used to generate correctness probabilities from which the scores were calculated.
+Similarly, a publicly available pre-trained FactCC network was used to generate correctness probabilities from which the scores were calculated.

 ### Run pre-trained pointer-generator